Best Times to Visit Beirut, Lebanon

 Public Buses

-Beirut's public bus system is extensive but can be crowded and unpredictable.
-It's a budget-friendly option for longer distances, but it requires more patience and navigation skills.
-Routes and schedules can be inconsistent.
+Beirut's public bus system is extensive but can be crowded and less reliable than ride-hailing apps.
+It's a budget-friendly option for longer distances, but navigating the routes can be challenging for first-time visitors.

 Private Taxis

-These are readily available throughout the city, often found at taxi ranks or hailed on the street.
-Negotiate the fare beforehand, as meters are not always used.
+These are readily available throughout the city, but it's crucial to negotiate the fare beforehand.
 They are convenient but can be more expensive than other options.

 Walking